tkoletsky1973/YieldLoop/docs/whitepaper/Whitepaper (long).md

 ### 8. Cycle End & Settlement

 20. At cycle completion:
-    - All positions are closed or settled
+    - All positions are accounted for and settled for profit and loss purposes.
     - Gas costs, fees, and execution costs are accounted for
 21. Profit (if any) is calculated only after full settlement.
 22. If no verifiable profit exists, results are recorded as zero.